5 Tips for Running a 5K: How to Show Up Confident, Calm, and Ready to Race

 #2: Warm-Up

-In my opinion, this is one of the most overlooked tips for running a 5k on race day.
-Runners, me included, often become lazy to warm up before our workouts.
-This crucial step will improve your performance and help lower the risk of injury in general.
+In my opinion, this is one of the most overlooked tips for race day.
+Runners—including myself—often get lazy about warming up before workouts, but skipping this crucial step can harm both your performance and your risk of injury.

 A close-up of runners' legs running a 5k race.